Jepebu/jep-rc/README.md

 # horizon-rc
 horizon-rc is a small collection of shell configuration files for zsh and bash which make development a bit easier.

-## Getting Started
+## Install
-To get this setup working on your system, follow these two steps:
+To replace your current shell configurations, follow these two steps:
 1. Clone the repository
 ```
 git clone https://github.com/mbragg-spear/horizon-rc.git